arademaker/lattes-to-bibtex/README.md

 # Lattes to BibTeX

-This is a web interface programmed in Common Lisp (allegro server) to transform LATTES XML (compressed or not in ZIP) to BibTeX.
+This is a web interface programmed in Common Lisp (allegro server) to transform LATTES XML (compressed or not in ZIP format) to BibTeX.
 The details about the transformation can be obtained in

 http://github.com/arademaker/SLattes/